 Professional practice

-Lorraine is currently involved in international law proceedings before the European Court of Human Rights and in the African Court on Human and Peoples’ Rights.
-She also has experience in claims for State immunity by Respondent States to employment claims.
+Lorraine also has a strong international law practice.
+She has acted in cases involving State immunity before the English courts and in international law proceedings before the European Court of Human Rights.
+She appeared before the African Court on Human and Peoples’ Rights in its first inter-state case concerning alleged violations of human rights in the context of armed conflict.
 Lorraine was a member of the legal team which represented the Republic of Chile before the International Court of Justice in the Dispute over the Status and the Use of the Waters of the Silala (Chile v Bolivia).
-She was previously seconded to the Legal Directorate of the Foreign, Commonwealth and Development Office (“FCDO”) where she advised on a range of public international law issues, involving foreign nationals and foreign governments.
-She continues to advise non-governmental organisations and private parties on public international law matters.
+She was previously seconded to the Legal Directorate of the Foreign, Commonwealth and Development Office (“FCDO”) and continues to advise on public international law matters.

 Examples of Recent Cases

-• Google LLC v NAO Tsargrad Media [2025] EWHC 94 (Comm) and [2024] EWHC 2212 (Comm): Acting for Google (led by Stephen Houseman KC) in its application for anti-enforcement and ancillary anti-anti-suit relief, in relation to the enforcement of c. $20 decillion (33 zeros), sums described as “larger than the world’s GDP.”
+• Google LLC v NAO Tsargrad Media [2025] EWHC 94 (Comm) and [2024] EWHC 2212 (Comm): Acted for Google in its successful application for anti-enforcement and ancillary anti-anti-suit relief, against fines issued by the Russian courts of c. $20 decillion (33 zeros), sums described as “larger than the world’s GDP.”

-• Delos Shipbuilding SA v Allianz Global Corporate and Specialty SE [2024] EWHC 719 (Comm): Acting (as junior counsel) for six major insurers in a CTL claim, following the detention of a vessel in foreign waters.
+• Delos Shipbuilding SA v Allianz Global Corporate and Specialty SE [2025] EWCA Civ 1019 and [2024] EWHC 719 (Comm): Acting for six major insurers in a CTL claim for $30 million, following the detention of a vessel in foreign waters.

-• Integral Petroleum SA v Petrogat FZE [2023] EWHC 44 (Comm): Acted (led by David Peters KC) for the claimant company in claims for declarations under s.423 of the Insolvency Act 1986, including the question of the court’s jurisdiction in relation to directors who cause transfers defrauding creditors to be made, whether or not they receive any benefit from such transfers themselves.
+• Integral Petroleum SA v Petrogat FZE [2023] EWHC 44 (Comm): Acted for the successful claimant company in claims for declarations under s.423 of the Insolvency Act 1986.

 Commercial dispute resolution